SoftBank Group: 1995–2009 expansion

 In the 1990s, Son made large investments in Internet services and the so-called new economy in general.
 SoftBank bought COMDEX from The Interface Group on 1 April 1995 for $800 million and ZDI on 29 February 1996.
 SoftBank sold COMDEX to Key3Media, a spin-off of Ziff Davis, in 2001.
 In 1996, SoftBank formed a joint venture with American internet company Yahoo!, creating Yahoo!
 Japan (now LY Corporation), which would become a dominant site in the country.

-In another highly publicized investment, SoftBank bought 80% of memory manufacturers Kingston Technology in 1996.
+In another highly publicized investment, SoftBank bought 80% of memory manufacturer Kingston Technology in 1996.
 When the owners-founders (John Tu and David Sun) announced plans to distribute $100,000,000 of the $1.5B windfall to Kingston employees, it created a very high-profile media stir that lasted well through the 1996 Christmas season; it was on all US networks, as well as international media.
 A few years later, in 1999, after the market for memory softened substantially, SoftBank sold the company back at a loss to the original owners for about a third of the original price.

 In October 1999, SoftBank became a holding company.
 In 2000, SoftBank made its most successful investment – $20 million to a then-fledgling Chinese Internet venture called Alibaba.
 This investment turned into $60 billion when Alibaba went public in September 2014.

 In February 2000, SoftBank Ventures Asia was founded under the leadership of Masayoshi Son to focus on investment in Korean-based Internet companies.